izawartka/gta2-trainer-cpp/README.md

 # gta2-trainer-cpp

 ## Faeatures
-So... this is only temponary version and probably will be replaced with LUA trainer with a lot more functions and easier code.
-It contains some fun features like cop level controll, weapon hacks, car spawner, car fixer etc.
+Player ped controlling, Cars spawning n' fixing, Weapons giving, Vocals playing, Important info showing, Non-stop crashing ultimate GTA2 trainer with so many features, I can't list them all!!! (or i'm just too lazy nevermind)

 ## Fast install
-If you want just to play with it, download and copy content of the "build" directory to your game root folder.
+If you just want to play it, download and copy content of the "build" directory to your game root folder.
 Next, just run (in window mode) gta-trainer.exe instead of gta.exe and you should see trainer window under the GTA2 window.

 Oh and i've made it on GTA 11.44, if you've got other version I don't promise it will work :<